 Doctoral Hooding at Commencement Form

 If a student plans to attend commencement but does not submit a hooding request OR the requested Graduate Committee Faculty member is not able to attend, the student will have their hood presented by the TAMU Vice Provost for Faculty Affairs.
-Department representatives or other stage party faculty that have not been requested by a student will not be allowed to step in to hood that student.
+Department representatives or other stage party faculty that have not been requested by the student will not be allowed to step in to hood the student.
 If you have any questions, contact the Graduate and Professional School at doctoralhooding@tamu.edu.